SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Supernatural Objects/The Chronal Hypercube.md

 stamina: "80"
 size: 1M
 features:
+  - type: feature
+    feature_type: trait
-  - name: Deactivate
+    name: Deactivate
     icon: 🌀
     effects:
       - effect: A creature who has the Psionics skill can deactivate and take control of the chronal hypercube by making a **Reason test** while within 10 squares of the hypercube.
-        t1: The creature takes 1d6 psychic damage.
+        tier1: The creature takes 1d6 psychic damage.
-        t2: The creature fails to deactivate the hypercube.
+        tier2: The creature fails to deactivate the hypercube.
-        t3: The hypercube teleports adjacent to the creature at the start of the next round and becomes an ally to the creature and their allies.
+        tier3: The hypercube teleports adjacent to the creature at the start of the next round and becomes an ally to the creature and their allies.
+  - type: feature
+    feature_type: trait
-  - name: Dimensional Flicker
+    name: Dimensional Flicker
     icon: ⭐️
     effects:
       - effect: At the start of each round while the hypercube is present, roll a d10.